Patient and Family Advisors

 • Must be at least 18 years of age.

-• Flu (Seasonal) and COVID-19 full vaccination and booster required (exemptions may be filed).
+• Flu Vaccine (Seasonal) and the primary series of COVID-vaccines (exemptions may be filed).

 • Must complete the application process, including references, background screening, and health clearance.